das-kaesebrot/git-sync/README.md

 - `GITSYNC_RUN_TYPE`: Can be either `once` or `cron`.
 Defaults to `once`.
 - `GITSYNC_CRON_INTERVAL`: Cron interval.
 Defaults to an empty value.
-- `GITSYNC_KEYFILE`: Path to a keyfile to be used as the root file, unless it's overriden in a repository config.
+- `GITSYNC_KEYFILE`: Path to a keyfile to be used as the root file, unless it's overriden in a repository or remote config.
 Defaults to an empty value.
 - `GITSYNC_CACHE_ROOT_DIR`: Directory inside the container to use for caching repositories.
 Defaults to `/var/opt/gitsync/cache`
 - `GITSYNC_CONFIG_FILE`: Config file to use when starting the image.
 Defaults to `/var/opt/gitsync/config/config.yml`